pchote/paperdb/README.md

+# Paperdb

-A Flask + Bootstrap + jQuery frontend for a BibDesk paper database
+A Flask, Bootstrap & jQuery frontend for a BibDesk paper database

 # Installation